House Hunting Fun in Queretaro

 Indoor Laundry Rooms

 Indoor laundry rooms are hard to come by.
 Most of the back patios have washer hookups.
-Dryers are also not the norm, but I wasn’t going to cave on that one.
+Dryers are also not common, but I wasn’t going to cave on that one.

 Garage